BIVROST/360WebPlayer/README.md

 		*  "d" - down
 		*  "-" - unused space

 	Each face can be supplied with a rotation with `*x` where x is a number from 0 to 3.
+For example `r*1` is right rotated 90 degrees clockwise.

 	Additionally two optional modifiers are supported at the end of the string:

 	*  ">90" - rotate clockwise by x degrees (90 in example)
 	*  "<72" - rotate counter clockwise by x degrees (72 in example)
 	*  "+0.01" - crop faces by amount (prevents visible edges)

 	Example: `-u--,blfr,-d*2-->90+0.002`